IngoScholtes/pathpy/README.md

 A [comprehensive educational tutorial](https://ingoscholtes.github.io/pathpy/tutorial.html) which shows how you can use `pathpy` to analyze data on pathways and temporal networks is [available online](https://ingoscholtes.github.io/pathpy/tutorial.html).
 Moreover, a tutorial which illustrates the abstraction of **higher-order networks** in the modeling of dynamical processes in temporal networks is [available here](https://www.sg.ethz.ch/team/people/ischoltes/research-insights/temporal-networks-demo/).
-The latter tutorial is based on the predecessor library `pyTempNets` but most of its features have already been included in `pathpy`.
+The latter tutorial is based on the predecessor library [`pyTempNets`](https://github.com/IngoScholtes/pyTempNets).
+Most of its features have been ported to `pathpy`.

 # Documentation

 The code is fully documented via docstrings which are accessible through python's built-in help system.
 Just type `help(SYMBOL_NAME)` to see the documentation of a class or method.
 A [reference manual is available here](https://ingoscholtes.github.io/pathpy/hierarchy.html).

+# Releases and Versioning

+The first public beta release of pathpy (released February 17 2017) is [v1.0-beta](https://github.com/IngoScholtes/pathpy/releases/tag/v1.0-beta.1).
+Following versions are named MAJOR.MINOR.PATCH according to [semantic versioning](http://semver.org/).
+The date of each release is encoded in the PATCH version.

 # Acknowledgements